teamniteo/handbook/5_People/career-technical.md

 * Usually less than 2 years of technical experience.

-## Junior Software Engineer / DevOps
+## Junior Software/DevOps Engineer

 * Work doesn't necessarily need to be reviewed, but general approach may be.
-* Follows established patterns and approaches within established best practices bases with ease.
+* Follows established patterns and approaches within existing code bases with ease.
 * Is able to work on problems and features that are not clearly defined.
-For example, comes up with some specifications and API designs on their own.
+Comes up with some specifications and API designs on their own.
-* Is able to take a problem all the way from research, writing a User Story, implementation, and deployment.
+* Is able to take a problem all the way from research, writing a User Story through implementation and deployment.
-* Can keep production systems online while a senior is on vacation.
+* Can keep production systems online while their colleagues are on vacation.
-* Usually at least 2-5 years of technical experience.
+* Usually at least 2-5 years of engineering experience.

-## Software Engineer / DevOps
+## Software/DevOps Engineer

 * Work happens completely autonomously with no regular need for review.
 * Fully capable of taking substantial features from concept to shipping as the sole engineer.